Post-consumer waste

+Discarded items found in a lake at Mammoth Cave National Park.

 Post-consumer waste is a waste type produced by the end consumer of a material stream; that is, where the waste-producing use did not involve the production of another product.

-The terms of pre-consumer and post-consumer recycled materials are not defined in ISO standard number 14021 (1999), but pre-consumer and post-consumer materials are.
-These definitions are the most widely recognized and verified definitions as used by manufacturers and procurement officers worldwide.
+It is the garbage that individuals routinely discard in a waste receptacle or a dump, or by littering, incinerating, pouring down the drain, or washing into the gutter.